Special exhibition at the Bad Pyrmont Castle Museum

 For me, Romanticism 2.0 is the inseparability of knowledge and emotion.

-You can find my manifesto here in my catalog.
-In order to find new perspectives, we can take a fresh look at everything.
-With new appreciation.
-That is why transformation was also an important theme of this exhibition.
-Those who were ready could experience their own metamorphosis in the walk-in cocoon.
-And the questions surrounding growth, change and transformation have also inspired me to take new steps and projects.
+You can find my manifesto on this topic here in my *Romantik 2.0* catalog.
+To discover new perspectives, we can look at everything anew—with fresh appreciation.
+That’s why transformation was also a key theme of this exhibition.
+Anyone who was ready could experience their own metamorphosis inside the walk-in cocoon.
+And the questions surrounding growth, transformation, and change have also inspired me to take new steps and embark on new projects.